5l1v3r1/hamboxexpress/README.md

 # What does HamboxExpress do?

-HamboxExpress is a client-server web based interface which purpose is to connect your private LAN to an external network based on wireless links.
-To that purpose a wireless interface is used.
-The primary destination is to connect to the amateur radio network a.k.a the Hamnet.
+HamboxExpress is a client-server web based interface which purpose is to control the Hambox.

 The server resides on the Hambox and is based on node.js and MongoDB to keep the parameters and configurations.